Alone at Christmas?

 Why do we feel down about being single in the festive season?

 So, the tree is decorated, the summer holiday booked, the pavlova prepared and the presents bought (or at least thought about!)
 The festive season is well underway, so there should be no reason for feeling glum.
 Should there?
 Actually, the sight of all those smiling couples shopping, heading to Carols by Candlelight and generally seeming to rub their happiness in your face can put you on a bit of a downer.
-As can the thought of having to field question from friends and family on why you haven’t settled down, or found ‘the one’ yet.
+As can the thought of having to field questions from friends and family on why you haven’t settled dow, or found ‘the one’ yet.

 It makes sense, of course, that none of us want to be the only one without someone to kiss on New Year’s Eve, but Elite Singles' partner psychologist Sam Owen advises against feeling despondent.
 'You need optimism when you’re looking for a long-term relationship because it sends messages to your subconscious that you will win in your endeavour, and then the mind goes to work on making that a reality!'
 This is especially important with online dating around Christmas time because there's always a significant hike in new members between Boxing Day and the New Year - an excellent time to find a partner if you're in the right mindset.